underdoggum/seir_penguin_project_2/readme.md

  - Problem: The edit routes (for "Day" and "Exercise") were unique routes, but they updated to the same update route (/dayId)
    Solution: Noticing that the request received in ```req.body``` was different depending on the update, I added a simple if statement depending on that input

+## Known Bugs

+ - When user changes a specific exercise and submits changes, it doesn't always update immediately upon redirect, but refreshing the page will confirm that the change was made